If you’re doing the grunt work in your business, doing the actual work, you’re stuck in the weeds.

 Being able to spend time every day on moving your business forward is the difference between reaching your goals, or not.

-You’re more likely to spend time on the right tasks, if it’s part of a structure and habit.
+And you’re more likely to spend time on the right tasks, if it’s part of a structure and habit.

 A difficult but very powerful approach is to block out 90 minutes in your calendar every day.